BarelyAPrincess/ChioriWebServer/docs/configuration/routing.md

 The normal pattern argument can only parse the url that follows the domain TLD.
 To better match, use the directive `subdomain` to explicitly state which subdomain this pattern is for.

-`pattern "/accounts/my", file "/users/my.gsp", subdomain "users"`.
+`pattern "/my", file "/files/myacct.gsp", subdomain "accounts"`.

 Leaving the subdomain directive empty will result in only matching the root domain.